ShibataLab/GW2015Workshop/_posts/2015-4-24-Prerequisites.md

 * **Windows**: Install Visual Studio software by obtaining the software installer from the LSSE offce.
 * **Linux**: Install **g++** compiler in the system.

+## [Baxter Workshop]({{ site.baseurl }}/Baxter)
 ---

-## [Baxter Workshop]({{ site.baseurl }}/Baxter)

 To conduct experiments with Baxter robot, Ubuntu operating system has to be used.

-### Software Environment Setup　(ソフトウェア環境セットアップ)
+### Software Environment Setup

-* Please prepare a Laptop with these minimum requirements for doing the exercises.　（必要最低限性能は以下の二点です．)
+* Please prepare a Laptop with these minimum requirements for doing the exercises.
   - Intel i3 Processor
   - 2 GB RAM